lsst-dm/dmtn-056/index.rst

 ConvenienceButler
 -----------------

-Wraps an :ref:`AssociationButler` with some tooling to build up a :ref:`DataRefExpression`.
+Wraps an :ref:`AssociationButler` with some tooling to build up a :ref:`DatasetRefExpression`.
 This may be a simple mini-language parser (e.g. for globs) or even some interactive tool.

 .. .. rubric:: References